Source: Facebook, Quora, Twitter("X")

 ("These dogs can learn new words just by eavesdropping")

-[on machine consciousness]
+[on machine non-consciousness]

 Phenomenal binding is the computational superpower of animal minds; and it’s non-classical.
 In a fundamentally quantum world, decoherence makes otherwise impossible digital computing physically feasible and simultaneously precludes LLMs, implementations of classical Turing machines (etc) from ever supporting phenomenally bound subjects of experience - minds who can access the empirical realm.
 Even your notional whole-brain emulation implemented on a classical digital computer is just a micro-experiential zombie with no more phenomenal unity than a rock.